Best Gravity Water Filter USA 2026: Alexapure Pro, ProOne, and Berkey Alternatives

 What Happened to Berkey

-People who owned Berkey systems were left hunting for compatible filter elements or switching systems entirely.
+People who own Berkey systems have been left hunting for replacement elements or switching systems entirely.
 Given the size of Berkey's user base in the US, this has created genuine demand for alternatives.

 How Gravity Filters Work